-The Aurora Research Institute (ARI) aims to respond to the economic and social needs of N.W.T. residents while integrating Indigenous knowledge.
-It focuses on applied research in agriculture, environment, health, and information technology.
+The Aurora campus, in the town of Inuvik, is the college’s northernmost campus.
+The Aurora Research Institute (ARI) is in this region as well.
+It aims to respond to the economic and social needs of the Territories while integrating Indigenous knowledge.
+It focuses on applied research in agriculture, environment, health and information technology.

 The Yellowknife—North Slave campus, located in the N.W.T.’s capital city, is the site of the school’s nursing program, which has graduated more than 325 registered nurses.

 A majority of Aurora’s students identify as Indigenous and come from remote communities.
 The school offers more than 35 certificate, diploma, degree, upgrading and apprenticeship programs designed to respond to the labour needs of the region.
 Areas of study include office and business administration, leadership, industrial training, mining, environment and natural resources, and health and human services.

 Aurora College serves the North’s residents by operating 21 community learning centres.
 These centres primarily focus on academic upgrading and adult basic education to prepare residents in remote communities to enter the school’s certificate, diploma and degree programs.